Esperanto: Bible translations

-The first translation of the Bible into Esperanto was a translation of the Tanakh (or Old Testament) done by L. L. Zamenhof.
+The first translation of the Bible into Esperanto was a translation of the Hebrew Bible by L. L. Zamenhof.
 The translation was reviewed and compared with other languages' translations by a group of British clergy and scholars before its publication at the British and Foreign Bible Society in 1910.
-In 1926 this was published along with a New Testament translation, in an edition commonly called the "Londona Biblio".
-In the 1960s, the Internacia Asocio de Bibliistoj kaj Orientalistoj tried to organize a new, ecumenical Esperanto Bible version.
-Since then, the Dutch Remonstrant pastor Gerrit Berveling has translated the Deuterocanonical or apocryphal books, in addition to new translations of the Gospels, some of the New Testament epistles, and some books of the Tanakh.
+In 1926 this was published along with a translation of the New Testament, in an edition commonly called the "Londona Biblio".
+In the 1960s, the Internacia Asocio de Bibliistoj kaj Orientalistoj tried to organize a new, ecumenical Esperanto translation.
+Since then, the Dutch Remonstrant pastor Gerrit Berveling has translated the Deuterocanonical or apocryphal books, in addition to new translations of the Gospels, some of the Christian epistles, and some books of the Hebrew Bible.
 These have been published in various separate booklets, or serialized in Dia Regno, but the Deuterocanonical books have appeared in recent editions of the Londona Biblio.